Our comprehensive A-Z should direct you to any information you need.

 Academic Schools and Divisions

-The University of Stirling is organised for learning, teaching and research into 7 Academic Schools.
-In addition Stirling Graduate School provides a virtual hub for Stirling’s postgraduate community.
+The University of Stirling is organised for learning, teaching and research into five academic faculties.
+In addition the Institute for Advanced Studies provides a virtual hub for Stirling’s postgraduate community.

 Academic Policy and Practice

 A web page with information on the University's policies and how they are put into practice.

 All undergraduate, postgraduate taught and postgraduate research regulations can be accessed here.
 You can also view degree programme tables and the definition of University Terms.

 Help for students to plan their programmes of study and to act as a point of contact if academic problems arise.

 The Calendar contains details of the University’s governance and rules and regulations.
 This regulatory framework includes the Charter, Statutes, Ordinances and other rules and regulations.

 Student Learning Services